 The Importance of Determining Fault

-The at-fault party—or their insurance company— typically must pay for any resulting injuries and other losses.
+The other driver’s insurance company typically must pay for any resulting injuries and other losses.

 Fault Determination